 Same for pumps, water hoses, wiring.
 Can headliner be easily removed to get to things hidden behind it?
 Wall panels?

-Steaming light.
-This one we discovered over the past few days.
-Now any light is going to need the bulb changed periodically.
+This issue was the last we discovered.
+Any light will need the bulb changed periodically.
 It’s a given.
 And we all know that doing any work up the mast dramatically increases the difficulty.
 First, it can be hard to have any leverage or get to “just the right spot.”
 Screws and nuts can be dropped — and the smaller they are, the more likely.
 And there’s no table or work surface up there — you’re usually using one hand to keep you in place, so there is only one hand for the work.

 Well, our steaming light was out.
 Seems simple enough, just change the bulb.
 But guess what?
 To change the bulb, you have to remove the fixture from the mast, then remove two tiny screws from the back of it so that the lens can be removed.
 Actually, when you remove those screws, the lens just falls off — hope you had your hand in just the right spot to simultaneously grab the screws and the lens!